dannynacker/octAVEs/README.md

 A plot is produced to visualize frequency curves and duty cycle/brightness over time.

-# autoTUNE (CQT-based Extraction)
+# autoTUNED (CQT-based Extraction)

+"Automatic Transformation of Unpitched to Notated Entrainment Data"

 Spectral Extraction with Musical Sensitivity:

-autoTUNE employs the Constant Q Transform (CQT) instead of the FFT.
+autoTUNED employs the Constant Q Transform (CQT) instead of the FFT.
 Because CQT provides logarithmically spaced frequency bins that align with musical intervals, the extracted spectral peaks are automatically “tuned” to the strobe frequency of the nearest note.

-Key Point: Rather than using the exact scaled frequency as in the FFT method, autoTUNE adjusts (“autotunes”) the data so that the output more closely follows a musical scale.
+Key Point: Rather than using the exact scaled frequency as in the FFT method, autoTUNED adjusts (“autotunes”) the data so that the output more closely follows a musical scale.

 Adjustable Parameters:

 The CQT pipeline allows you to adjust parameters such as:

 fmin: The minimum frequency (e.g., corresponding to C1).